Worried about the quality of nursing care?

 If you are concerned about the standard of care a relative or loved one is receiving, there are steps you can take to help improve their situation.
+Our specialist Medical Negligence team offer valuable help and guidance.
+You can call our Medical Negligence experts on 0800 013 1165 for a free, confidential, no obligation chat.

 Recent reports in the press and by the BBC point to a ‘care crisis’ in the UK, and ongoing issues with the UK’s care system.
 A recent report from the Care Quality Commission (CQC) has highlighted the sub-standard levels of care sometimes provided to patients across the UK.
 They report that many services are underfunded and overstretched, with staff shortages being a major area of concern.